KamilZurek/Sportomondo/README.md

 Thinking about "what is the best way to learn WebAPIs" I've decided to create this project.
 The idea of "activity tracker" came up in my head with a simple reason - I really like running and riding bicycle (maybe triathlon in the future) and
-I'm daily user of Garmin Connect app, prior - Endomondo (a little bit inspiration with its name :D).
+I'm a daily user of Garmin Connect app, prior - Endomondo (a little bit inspiration with its name :D).
 So what was the better solution to implement than something I use quite a lot and it's not Facebook? :)

-Generally it's a REST WebAPI which track Your activity (workouts) by saving data in database, which has some extra features like summaries and achievement system, in addition, it lets You manage its users, roles and their permissions.
+Generally it's a REST WebAPI which tracks Your activity (workouts) by saving data in a database and has some extra features like summaries or achievement system.
+In addition, it lets You manage its users, roles and their permissions.

 More details below :)